snailsqz/Brand2Tiktok/README.md

     * Tweak the `brand_text` variable in the script to be your brand's description in Thai or Eng.
 The more detailed and keyword-rich it is, the better!

 3.  **Run the Script!!!**
-    * You will need to install libraries such as --> pandas,apify-client,python-dotenv,pythainlp(for thai lang),scikit-learn
+    * You will need to install libraries such as --> pandas,apify-client,python-dotenv,pythainlp(for thai lang),scikit-learn,nltk(for eng)
     * By using pip install 'name'

 4.  **Check Out the Results:**